mmarrone/Literature_Tagging/README.md

   - Launch Anaconda and click on "Jupyter Notebook"

  Step 4)
- - Copy and paste the python code provided to a new notebook
+ - Download the TagMe.ipynb and open it using Jupyter Notebook.
- - Rename the file that you downloaded to "scopus.csv"
+ - Rename the file that you downloaded to "scopus.csv".
  - Move the file to the jupyter folder where you are running your code.

  Step 5)